heroku/heroku-buildpack-python/Readme.md

 A `requirements.txt` file must be present at the root of your application's repository.

-You can also specify the latest production relase of this buildpack for upcoming builds of an existing application:
+You can also specify the latest production release of this buildpack for upcoming builds of an existing application:

     $ heroku buildpacks:set heroku/python

 Specify a Python Runtime